Research and development (R&D) tax credits are a government incentive designed to reward UK companies

 As mentioned above you will need to create a report detailing your R&D efforts.
-Typically this will have been detailed as your R&D was performed.
-Normally it takes around a day to create this report.
-Once you have converted it into pdf form the supplementary sections add "Supporting Documents" and attach/upload the file.
+Once you have converted it into pdf form the CT600 sections add "Supporting Documents" and attach/upload the file.

 In our example below the company had £2,500,000 of income, with £1,200,000 of expenses (which already include all costs including R&D ).
 The R&D element also been added as above to R&D resulting in a R&D credit of £849,973.

 This has reduced the CT liability by the 130% fo the R+D costs - £849,973 (653,826 * 1.3) and now resulted in total CT to pay of £85,504.94.
 If we had not claimed R&D then our Taxable Turnover would have been £1,300,000 (2,500,000 - 1,200,000) and at 19% CT that's a whopping £247,000 so claiming for R&D has saved £161,495.06